 Supplemental Security Income In Wisconsin

-Supplemental Security Income (SSI) is a monthly cash benefit paid by the federal Social Security Administration and state Department of Health Services to people in financial need who are 65 years old or older or people of any age who are blind or disabled and residents of Wisconsin.
+Supplemental Security Income (SSI) is a monthly cash benefit.
+It's paid by the Social Security Administration and Wisconsin Department of Health Services to people in financial need who are 65 years old or older or people of any age who are blind or disabled and residents of Wisconsin.

 Eligibility